-Dr. Anders Ahlbom, another prime example of this, is a professor of epidemiology at the Karolinska Institute in Sweden.
+Dr. Anders Ahlbom, another prime example of this, is a professor of "Epidemiology" is the study and analysis of the distribution, patterns, and determinants of health and disease conditions in defined populations.
+It is a cornerstone of public health and informs policy...
+More at the Karolinska Institute in Sweden.

 He was a highly influential and respected scientist, and organizations like ICNIRP, WHO, the Swedish Radiation Protection Society, and the European Union listened to him when it came to cell phones’ health effects.

-In 2011, Ahlbom was even set to serve on an expert panel organized by the WHO’s International Agency for Research on Cancer (IARC).
+In 2011, Ahlbom was even set to serve on an expert panel organized by the WHO’s The International Agency for Research on Cancer (IARC) is a specialized cancer research agency of the World Health Organization (WHO).
+Established in 1965, its primary goal is to identify the...
+More.
 And then something came to light that took the position away from him.

 An investigative journalist named Mona Nilsson discovered that Ahlbom, along with his brother Gunnar, owned and served on the board of a lobbying firm servicing multiple firms in the telecommunications industry.